a cold drizzly day in early 1998, I took a sobering tour through the Holocaust

 the basement, and the sounds of exploding bombs and fires around us.

-My young father was part of the "Hjemme Fronten"
+My young father was a leader in the "Hjemme Fronten"

 (the Home Front) -- an